 “I did mean to cause him a bit of grief but I did not want to kill no-body, he didn’t deserve to be dead.”

 Maxwell claimed he ‘just went beserk’ when confronted by Mr Cooper and two friends and ended up killing him.

 “I hit him in the head – three whacks in the head.
 Put him out straight away.

 “I was angry, a bit of a frenzy.

 “I just want to say sorry to the family and to my own family.”

 Maxwell said he did not intend to kill Mr Cooper and he was ‘gutted for the lad and his family’.

-He will be sentenced following the conclusion of the trial of Luke Pearson.
+He was taken down and will be sentenced next week following the conclusion of the trial of Luke Pearson.

 The case continues